Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 Search engines can still index your content and display it in search results even if it’s not included in your sitemap.
 Including content in your sitemap just means it’ll be added, updated and deleted on search engines much faster than waiting until they find your content on your own.

-Next Steps: Submit Your XML Sitemap to Search Engines
+Next Steps: Submit Your Sitemap to Search Engines

 Next, you’ll want to tell Google and Bing that you have a sitemap.